Enstso/population-BigData/Readme.md

 # Population Distribution Analysis in France

 ## Project Overview
 This project focuses on analyzing the population distribution in France based on data provided by the **INSEE (Institut National de la Statistique et des Études Économiques)**.
+It uses a data pipeline inspired by the **Medallion Architecture** to process raw data into clean and aggregated datasets for analysis and visualization.
 The goal is to study population trends and disparities across regions, considering variables such as age, gender, and total population size.

+---

 ## Objectives

-1. **Understand regional population distribution**: Identify areas with high or low population density.
-2. **Analyze demographic structures**: Examine the breakdown of populations by age groups and gender.
-3. **Provide insights for visualization**: Use data to create visualizations highlighting key demographic patterns.
+1. **Clean and transform raw data**:
+   - Remove anomalies and missing values.
+   - Filter valid regions and demographic segments.

+2. **Analyze population trends**:
+   - Study regional population distributions over time.
+   - Compare demographic structures (age, gender) across regions and years.

+3. **Provide actionable visual insights**:
+   - Generate interactive reports and dashboards using Power BI.

 ---

 ## Data Sources
-The dataset is sourced from the INSEE’s official website: [Estimations de population](https://www.insee.fr/fr/statistiques/6008693?sommaire=6008495).
-This dataset provides estimations of population indicators at the departmental, regional, and national levels.
+The dataset is sourced from the INSEE’s official website: [Estimation de Population]().

 ### Dataset Details
 - **Title**: Estimations de population